holygenius/growizo2/grow-tent-builder/SEO-SETUP.md

 ## Problem Statement

 Google Search Console was reporting 404 errors when crawling language-specific routes like `www.growizard.app/tr`, even though these pages work correctly in browsers.
-This is a common issue with Single Page Applications (SPAs) deployed on GitHub Pages.
+This was tied to GitHub Pages' SPA limitations and is now addressed with a different hosting approach.

+## Hosting Update

+The app is no longer deployed on GitHub Pages.
+Production deploys now run on Netlify using the repo workflow.
+Netlify’s SPA-aware rewrites (see `netlify.toml`) route all paths to `index.html` with a 200 status.
+The GitHub Pages-specific 404 copy step has been removed.

 ## Root Cause